learnk8s/learnk8s.io/src/troubleshooting/content.md

 _How do you test the Service?_

-Regardless of the type of Service, you can use `kubectl-forward` to connect to it:
+Regardless of the type of Service, you can use `kubectl port-forward` to connect to it:

 ```terminal|command=1|title=bash
 kubectl port-forward service/<service-name> 3000:80